ombline/lab-beach-finder/readme.md

 After this lesson, you should be able to:

-- Create an application using Google Places API.
+- Create an application using the Google Places API.
-- Show information from the database, based on the places found in a Map.
+- Show information from the database, using places found in a Map.
 - Store information in the database, based on the user input.

 ## Requirements